-You have to spend countless hours researching and looking for the right motherboard to replace it with.
+You must spend countless hours researching and looking for the correct motherboard to replace it.
 Often you will find the upgrade on second-hand or discarded old laptops.

 So unless you have a lot of spare time to look up an upgrade online or at your local repair shops, in the end, it is not highly worth it to consider upgrading your laptop’s motherboard.

-A motherboard upgrade or a replacement can cost as much as the laptop itself.
+A motherboard upgrade or a replacement can cost as much as a laptop.

-Take for instance my laptop, the HP Omen AX200.
-Listing for a motherboard for this laptop range from $390 – $468.
-This is highly expensive for an old laptop released back in 2017 and thus not worth the time, effort and money.
+Take, for instance, my laptop, the HP Omen AX200.
+I list a motherboard for this laptop, ranging from $390 to $468.
+This is highly expensive for an old notebook released in 2017 and thus not worth the time, effort, and money.

 Summary of Points

 So can you upgrade a laptop motherboard?
-In certain rare scenarios you can, but here is why it is a difficult and an expensive process:
+In specific rare scenarios, you can, but here is why it is a complex and expensive process:

-- All the core components are soldered, therefore along with the motherboard, you have to pay for the newer CPU and GPU as well.
+- All the core components are soldered; consequently, you must pay for the newer CPU, GPU, and motherboard.

-- Finding the right motherboard is a highly time consuming process.
+- Finding the correct motherboard is a highly time-consuming process.